Loading...

 Yes.
 The full codebase — model training, feature engineering, and website — is on GitHub.
 You can inspect everything.

-The model is trained on past seasons and tested on future ones it's never seen — no peeking.
-We use 4 temporal folds across 16 seasons, so the 62% accuracy reflects real predictive power, not overfitting to historical data.
+The model is trained on past seasons and tested on future ones it's never seen -- no peeking.
+We use 5-fold walk-forward validation across 6,560 games, so the 60.90% accuracy reflects real predictive power, not overfitting to historical data.